Cybourgeoisie/pledge-token-holder-monitor/README.md

 # Pledge Token Holder Monitor

-A web-based dashboard to monitor the status of Pledge token holders, tracking who's keeping their pledge, who's broken it, and the relationships between pledge holders.
+A web-based dashboard to monitor the status of Pledge token OG pledgers, tracking who's keeping their pledge, who's broken it, and the relationships between pledge holders.

 ## About

-This tool monitors the [Pledge token](https://www.thepledge.meme/) holders and their status.
+This tool monitors the [Pledge token](https://www.thepledge.meme/) original guardian pledgers and their status.
 It tracks:
 - Who's keeping their pledge
 - Who's broken their pledge (with transaction proof)
 - Who was invited by someone who broke their pledge